 A team of trained volunteers checked that families were accessing the correct benefits and applied to grants and trust funds for needed articles.

-Family Group for vulnerable families in Leighton Buzzard
+A group for vulnerable families in Leighton Buzzard.